CDOT-EDX/Project/README.md

         vario: 0,               // Variometer in 1000 feets/min for the variometer indicator
         img_directory : 'img/'  // The directory where the images are saved to },

-    quizzes: [{json: // options passed on to the slickQuiz library {
+    quizzes: [ // options passed on to the slickQuiz library {
+        json: {
           "info": {
             "name":    "Answer the following questions to the best of your ability.", "main":    "",
             "results": "",
             "level1":  "",
             "level2":  "",
             "level3":  "",
             "level4":  "",
             "level5":  "" // no comma here
           },
           "questions": [
             { // Question 1 - Multiple Choice, Single True Answer
               "q": "Now speak the correct clearance: >>AS12, I read back", "a": [
                 {"option": "Climb on runway heading to 3000 ft, turning right onto 125 degrees", "correct": "", "reason": ""}, {"option": "Climb on 135 degrees to 1500 ft, then climb to 3000 ft", "correct": "",  "reason": ""}, {"option": "Climb on runway heading to 1500 ft, turning right onto 125 degrees", "correct": "",  "reason": ""}, {"option": "Climb on runway heading to 1500 ft, turning right onto 135 degrees.
 Continue climb to 3000 feet to complete the correct read back.",  "correct": "",  "reason": ""} // no comma here
               ],
               "correct": "<p><span>Control, correct, AS12 is clear to take-off</span></p>",
               "incorrect": "<p><span>That's not correct.
 Ask for the clearance to be repeated.</span></p>" // no comma here }
           ],
         },
         "animationCallbacks": {
           "checkAnswer": function(){
             console.log("do something");
             $(anySlide).trigger("completedQuiz");
           }
         }
-    }],
+      }
+    ],
     avatars:
     {
       tom: {